psiace-archive/awesome-stars/README.md

 ## PHP

+- [beyondcode/writeout.ai](https://github.com/beyondcode/writeout.ai) - Transcribe and translate your audio files - for free
 - [PrivateBin/PrivateBin](https://github.com/PrivateBin/PrivateBin) - A minimalist, open source online pastebin where the server has zero knowledge of pasted data.
 Data is encrypted/decrypted in the browser using 256 bits AES.
 - [easychen/howto-make-more-money](https://github.com/easychen/howto-make-more-money) - 程序员如何优雅的挣零花钱，2.0版，升级为小书了。Most of this not work outside China , so no English translate

+## PLpgSQL

+- [Al-assad/postgres-gpt](https://github.com/Al-assad/postgres-gpt) - Postgres-GPT combines pgvector and OpenAI to make a SQL-based knowledge repository from Markdown files that allows easy access to relevant information from multiple documents in a natural language for

 ## Pawn